-The first decision I had to make though was, “Do I want to stay in California”, which turns out I did.
+The first decision I had to make, though, was, “Do I want to stay in California” it turns out I did.
 So, I tugged on the only line I knew: the email address I had on a napkin.

 Everything Happens for a Reason

-Fast forward to today, I have been at this job now for a little over 3 years.
+Fast forward to today; I have been at this job for over 3 years.
 It in no way escapes me how lucky I am to have the opportunity to come here.

 I also believe that my coming here was probably meant to be.

 I believe in such things; I think you sometimes have to in order to understand why things are happening.
-Sometimes we perceive the bad things that happen to us (canceled plans, plans that fall apart, unexpected events, sudden illness) to be a kind of punishment.
-We fail to recognize that sometimes things fall apart so that good things fall together.
+Sometimes we perceive the bad things that happen to us (canceled plans, plans that fall apart, unexpected events, sudden illness) as punishment.
+We fail to recognize that sometimes things fall apart, so that good things fall together.
 In other words, something positive could come from whatever disaster we are dealing with.

 Reframing your thoughts

 It’s not always easy to take a step back and reframe what is happening to you.
 When you’ve gone through or are dealing with major things like natural disasters, or sudden illnesses in the family, or maybe everything happening to you currently feels like it’s going wrong, it’s difficult to say “hey, I guess everything happens for a reason”.
-In those moments, you’re just trying to cope and get through it.
+You’re just trying to cope and get through those moments.

-But, once you’ve dealt with the adversity – because you ARE strong enough to deal with it -, you CAN reframe how you reflect about it and how you move forward.
+But, once you’ve dealt with the adversity – because you ARE strong enough to deal with it -, you CAN reframe how you reflect on it and how you move forward.

 Bringing it Home